gpx0214/train-schedule-to-svg/README.md

 # train-schedule-to-svg
-read schedule and stations in *.txt files, output a svg graph.
+12306sch.py old version read schedule and stations in *.txt files, output a svg graph.

 ##sch.txt will like follow,and a blank line are needed between two table.
 <pre>